The views expressed by the host on this show, documented to be almost always right, 98.8% of the time.

 By all means, sir.

-And uh sorry I'm a little nervous here, I'm shaking.
+And sorry, I'm a little nervous here.

 It's all right.

-And and uh I just I just wondered what your thoughts were as far as as uh should uh gun control or anything like that have been have been uh checked with checked out or anything like that or what do you mean should gun control have been checked out?
+And I just wondered what your thoughts were as far as should gun control or anything like that have been checked out or anything like that?

-Uh well uh I don't know.
+Well, I don't know.

-That's that's true.
+That's true.

-I I I guess I guess more what my question is is is uh should some of these guns even be allowed out there, those assault rifles and stuff.
+I guess more what my question is, should some of these guns even be allowed out there?

-I thought you were going to be afraid that there'd be more calls for gun control here rather than what you're actually calling for is uh more strict gun control laws.
+I thought you were going to be afraid that there'd be more calls for gun control here rather than what you're actually calling for is more strict gun control laws.

 That's not the answer to this.

-Uh and it doesn't happen very much.
+And it doesn't happen very much.

-Well, that's what that's what the Columbine was.
+Well, that's what that's what Columbine was.

 I'm not blaming it on the Matrix.

-I'm saying that's what the kid I'm blaming it on the kids.
+I'm saying that's what the kid, I'm blaming it on the kids.

 They go watch the movies.

-I look the point, but it doesn't happen that much, and we react here.
+But it doesn't happen that much, and we react here.

-Here's here's the real thing about this.
+Here's the real thing about this.

-If you look at this kid, everything that we're being told about him.
+If you look at this kid, everything that we're being told about him, why he was quiet and he didn't say anything.

 And everybody thought that he was just, you know, one of these guys that faded and lived in the background all the time.